jbumbe/EdgewarePlusPlus/README.md

 •*Edited EdgewareSetup.bat to have easier to read text and also be more clear on next steps.
 It also now goes to config.pyw on completion rather than starting it immediately*
 >Was helping somebody set up Edgeware and realized how confusing the initial startup is for some new users.
 Tried my best to demystify some of how to use it if you're not totally familiar with python programs.
 Changing it from start to config was so it didn't start barraging you with popups containing black circles before you even know what's going on

-•*Further clarified a few things in the config window, added a tooltip or two, and
+•*Further clarified a few things in the config window, added a tooltip or two, and added "troubleshooting" to the advanced tab name, since it contains a potentially important bugfix*

 **Version 4.75**